 - Thesis/Analysis Statement – This statement is the objective of the financial analysis and the question which should be answered at the end of the analysis.

-- Methods of Data Collection – Similar to the feasibility analysis templates, a description on how the analysts gathered the financial data is indicated under this section of the outline.
+- Methods of Data Collection – Similar to the feasibility analysis templates, a description of how the analysts gathered the financial data is indicated under this section of the outline.

-- Financial Risks – These risks pertaining to the uncontrollable market conditions and events that greatly affect the business.
+- Financial Risks – These risks about the uncontrollable market conditions and events that greatly affect the business.

 - Results of the Analysis – This section includes the results of the financial analysis derived from the data gathered, which includes financial ratios and graphs.

 - Recommendation and Conclusion – A summary of all the key points of the financial analysis together with the findings and the answer to the thesis statement at the start of the analysis.

 Financial SWOT Analysis Templates

 Business Financial Analysis Templates

 Blank Financial Needs